MicrosoftDocs/learn/learn-pr/azure/arm-test/includes/azurecli/3-exercise-whatif-azurecli.md

 Here, you will deploy an Azure Resource Manager (ARM) template from a sample repository that deploys a Virtual Network (VNet) in your sandbox subscription.
 Once the deployment is complete, you will then deploy a template that is slightly different.
 It differs in the following ways:

 1. **Changed address space**.
 A change of address space in a virtual subnet
-1. **Additional Subnet**.
-An additional Subnet in the virtual network
+1. **Additional subnet**.
+An additional subnet in the virtual network

 The second deployment will include the *what-if* operation in order to review the expected changes.

 ## Prerequisites

-- **Install VS Code extension**.
+- **Install Visual Studio Code extension**.
 This exercise uses the [Azure Resource Manager Tools for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=msazurermtools.azurerm-vscode-tools).
 Be sure to install this extension in Visual Studio Code.

 - **Install latest Azure CLI**.
 To use what-if in Azure CLI, you must have Azure CLI 2.5.0 or later.
 If needed, [install the latest version of Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest).